When your cortisol levels are chronically out of whack, you can feel like you’re falling apart – like things aren’t right in many different ways.

-- A/A: normal
+- A/A: typical

-- A/C: slightly increased risk of MDD
+- A/C: slightly increased risk of MDD(major depressive disorder)

 - C/C: slightly increased risk of MDD[ref]

 Check your genetic data for rs1941088 (AncestryDNA only):

-- A/A – low cortisol response[ref]
+- A/A: low cortisol response[ref]

-- G/G – normal
+- G/G typical

 Check your genetic data for rs28940892 (23andMe v4, AncestryDNA):

-- T/T: normal
+- T/T: typical

 - C/T: carrier of a pathogenic allele for ACTH resistance

 - C/C: ACTH resistance[ref]

 Check your genetic data for rs11621961 (23andMe v4, v5; AncestryDNA):

-- C/C: normal cortisol binding globulin
+- C/C: typical cortisol binding globulin

 - C/T: somewhat less cortisol binding globulin, less plasma cortisol

 - T/T: less cortisol binding globulin, less plasma cortisol[ref]

 Check your genetic data for rs941601 (23andMe v4, v5; AncestryDNA):

-- C/C: normal pain
+- C/C: typical

 - C/T: more musculoskeletal pain thought to be due to blunted cortisol response

 - T/T: more musculoskeletal pain thought to be due to blunted cortisol response[ref]

-Most of these ‘lifehacks’ involve reducing high cortisol levels.
+Most of these ‘lifehacks’ involve reducing chronically high cortisol levels.
 If you have genetic variants tied to lower cortisol, skip down to the adaptogens info.